Dance Repertory Development

 Our annual dance artist-in-residence scheme which has included companies such as Company Chameleon, Hawk Dance Theatre, Kapow Dance Theatre, as well as independent dance artists.
 As part of this scheme, our dance students benefit from workshops, apprenticeships, performance and project opportunities, mentoring opportunities.
 Each academic year, we run a range of Masterclasses to develop your knowledge of the wider dance ecology and to assist you in developing your personal career trajectory.
 Recently, this has included work with artists such as Kerry Nichols, James Wilton Dance, and Gemma Nixon, among many others.

 As part of the annual tour, your will also be performing at a range of UK venues and working with industry professionals at each.
 In addition to personal networking, this will strengthen your understanding of the variety of venues for dance performance in the UK.

 Are you an enthusiastic and committed dancer?
 Would you like to improve your technical ability and enhance your career prospects?
 Do you envision yourself dancing as part of a company?

 If so, we’d love to hear from you.
 Our MA in Dance Performance is designed for dancers at all stages in their career.
 We’re looking applicants who have either been working professionally or have studied on a related undergraduate course.

 You should be dedicated to pursuing a career as a professional dancer, performing in a company model.
 You’ll need to be prepared to undertake intensive rehearsal and touring, as well as rigorous independent research.

-The application process will also involve an audition and a personal statement (approximately 500 words).
+The application process will also involve an audition/interview and a personal statement (approximately 500 words).
 Students will be asked to write about the ways that this specific MA programme will help them advance from their current work within dance towards specific career aspirations.